jsdom/jsdom/README.md

 If you want to be sure to shut down a jsdom window, use `window.close()`, which will terminate all running timers (and also remove any event listeners on the window and document).

-### Running jsdom inside a web browser

-jsdom has some support for being run inside a web browser, using [browserify](https://browserify.org/).
-That is, inside a web browser, you can use a browserified jsdom to create an entirely self-contained set of plain JavaScript objects which look and act much like the browser's existing DOM objects, while being entirely independent of them.
-"Virtual DOM", indeed!

-jsdom's primary target is still Node.js, and so we use language features that are only present in recent Node.js versions.
-Thus, older browsers will likely not work.
-(Even transpilation will not help: we use `Proxy`s extensively throughout the jsdom codebase.)

-Notably, jsdom works well inside a web worker.
-The original contributor, [@lawnsea](https://github.com/lawnsea/), who made this possible, has [published a paper](https://pdfs.semanticscholar.org/47f0/6bb6607a975500a30e9e52d7c9fbc0034e27.pdf) about his project which uses this capability.

-Not everything works perfectly when running jsdom inside a web browser.
-Sometimes that is because of fundamental limitations (such as not having filesystem access), but sometimes it is simply because we haven't spent enough time making the appropriate small tweaks.
-Bug reports are certainly welcome.

 ### Debugging the DOM using Chrome DevTools

 In Node.js you can debug programs using Chrome DevTools.
 See the [official documentation](https://nodejs.org/en/docs/inspector/) for how to get started.